flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20181114-chief-of-staff-changes-investigations-what-to-know.md

     Why It matters
   card_citation: Why It matters
 card_2:
-  card_text: "> a\x1CJohn Kelly will be leaving a\x14 I dona\x19t know if I can say a\x18retiring.a\x19 But, hea\x19s a great guy.”\n> \n> Pres.
+  card_text: "> ax1CJohn Kelly will be leaving ax14 I donax19t know if I can say ax18retiring.ax19 But, heax19s a great guy.”n> n> Pres.
 Trump speaking to the press about Chief of Staff John Kelly's departure.
 The fmr.
 Marine 4-star general, started w/the administration as Sec. of Homeland Security & became Chief of Staff in July 2017.
-Kellya\x19s son was killed in Afghanistan.
-During a notable moment of his tenure, he described what happens when a solider dies at war.\n\n[Watch Now](https://www.youtube.com/embed/At1hOCEIwE8?enablejsapi=1&autoplay=1&rel=0)"
+Kellyax19s son was killed in Afghanistan.
+During a notable moment of his tenure, he described what happens when a solider dies at war.nn[Watch Now](https://www.youtube.com/embed/At1hOCEIwE8?enablejsapi=1&autoplay=1&rel=0)"
   card_citation: Watch Now
 card_3:
   card_text: >-